harris-boyce/boycivenga-iac/README.md

 ### 🎯 Authority Boundary

 **NetBox is the SOLE authoritative source of infrastructure intent.
-Terraform is NOT an authority.**
+Apply scripts are NOT an authority.**

 - ✅ All infrastructure definitions MUST originate from NetBox
-- ❌ DO NOT define infrastructure intent directly in Terraform
+- ❌ DO NOT define infrastructure intent directly in apply scripts or configuration files
 - ❌ DO NOT create manual variable files outside the render pipeline

 ### 🔒 Execution Boundary

-**Only GitHub Actions may execute Terraform plan operations.
+**Only GitHub Actions may execute infrastructure apply operations.
 Manual execution is PROHIBITED.**

-- ✅ All Terraform operations MUST run in GitHub Actions workflows
+- ✅ All apply operations MUST run in GitHub Actions workflows
-- ❌ DO NOT run `terraform plan` or `terraform apply` locally
+- ❌ DO NOT run apply scripts (`apply_via_unifi.py`) locally outside testing
 - ❌ DO NOT use alternative CI/CD systems
+- ℹ️  Local execution of plan scripts (`plan_unifi.py`) is permitted for drift detection

 ### 🛡️ Security Boundary